zhongyuan0/zhongyuan0.github.io/_pages/about.md

 ---

 Hi, Stranger!
 I’m Zhongyuan (you can also call me Jowan or ZY), an incoming Assistant Professor at Hitotsubashi University.
 I successfully defended his PhD in Management at the City University of Hong Kong in January 2026.
 My research sits at the intersection of organization theory, entrepreneurship and strategy, with a particular focus on the concept of authenticity.
 Empirically, my work centres on the arts and cultural industries, including film, painting, and other cultural fields.

+If our interests align, I welcome the opportunity to collaborate.
+Please feel free to reach out to me at a253135r@r.hit-u.ac.jp.